 Focusing on a consolidated/sound structure should put you in the best position to have the best performance possible during harsher auction conditions.

 It’s better to ensure all ad sets reach 50 conversions per week and exit the learning phase through aggressive bidding.
 Even if you have to reduce the overall number of ad sets/campaigns running.

 Consolidate if possible to get to fewer ad sets.
 Also, move the optimization event up the funnel, since there is not a difference either way.

 It depends on performance, etc. You could do a 3 cell Conversion Lift test to determine how many frequent changes might work best for your advertisers.
 Including one cell with no edits, one cell with a few edits, and one cell with many edits.

 Yes, dependent on the situation.
 If performance is bad, for example, and you know a new creative is performing well in other campaigns, it probably makes sense to take a significant edit to add it in.

 It can be if you have a lot of new assets, audiences, etc. that you think will improve performance.
 Adding in new creatives will reset the learning phase but could be more beneficial in the long run.
 It’s about being intentional about when and why you want to reset the learning phase.

-Utilize lift testing, work closely with AMs and CSMs to develop a testing structure that everyone agrees on from the onset, address any questions upfront, understand how teams will measure success, etc.
+Utilize lift testing.
+Also, work closely with AMs and CSMs to develop a testing structure that everyone agrees on from the onset.
+In addition, address any questions upfront and understand how teams will measure success.

-Start with one or a few initiatives, e.g. aim to get 50% or more of all campaigns out of the learning phase.
+Start with one or a few initiatives.
+For example, aim to get 50% or more of all campaigns out of the learning phase.
 Make small, incremental changes if it’s too risky to fully rebuild the account.